No. 17 Arizona wears down Utah for 66-56 win

 TUCSON, Ariz.
+(AP) -- Arizona has not had its expected go-to player all season, lost a potential key contributor before the first game and at one point had seven scholarship players available.

+The Wildcats are still long and a handful to deal with, even for a team with a big front line like Utah.

-(AP) -- Dusan Ristic scored 18 points, Lauri Markkanen added 11 and No. 17 Arizona wore down Utah for a 66-56 victory Thursday night.
+Dusan Ristic scored 18 points, Lauri Markkanen added 11 and No. 17 Arizona wore down the Utes for a 66-56 victory Thursday night.

+''They brought a lot of guys who are big and physical, and I don't think we were quite ready for that,'' Utah forward David Collette said.

-Arizona (14-2, 3-0 Pac-12) had offensive lapses at times, but used its size advantage to get the Utes into foul trouble and prevent them from getting many open looks on the perimeter.
+Arizona (14-2, 3-0 Pac-12) did not exactly play crisp, at times having lapses at both ends.
+The Wildcats used their size as an advantage, outrebounding one of the nation's best teams by 11 and getting the Utes into foul trouble.

-The Wildcats held Utah (10-4, 1-1) to a long scoreless drought in the first half and 4-of-21 shooting from 3-point range overall to win their 14th straight home game.
+The Wildcats held Utah (10-4, 1-1) to a long scoreless drought in the first half and pushed back each time the Utes tried to make a run to win their 14th straight home game.

-Parker Jackson-Cartwright had nine assists while controlling Arizona's offense much of the night in his third game back from a sprained ankle.
+Parker Jackson-Cartwright led the offense despite taking just five shots, finishing with nine assists and no turnovers while controlling Arizona's offense much of the night in his third game back from a sprained ankle.

+''With Parker coming back, we have a new dimension to our game,'' Ristic said. ''We move the ball much better.
+It felt like he had 15 assists.''

+The Utes got off to a great start and made several runs as Arizona tried to pull away.
+Utah had a hard time making it all the way back with Collette in foul trouble and the perimeter shots not falling.

-David Collette scored 13 points despite battling foul trouble most of the game and Devon Daniels added 12 for the Utes.
+Collette scored 13 points despite battling foul trouble most of the game, Devon Daniels added 12 and the Utes finished 4 for 21 from 3-point range to lose their seventh straight at McKale Center.

+''We went on a dry spell and you can only defend them for so long,'' Utah coach Larry Krystkowiak said. ''That's when the lead expanded, but we're growing, we're getting better.''

-Utah wanted to exploit Arizona's interior defense and did just that early, hitting seven of their first eight shots to go up five points.
+Utah wanted to exploit Arizona's interior defense and did just that early, hitting seven of its first eight shots to go up five points.
 Then Collette went to the bench with his second foul midway through and the shots stopped falling, leading to a scoreless streak that stretched nearly 7 minutes.

 Collette remained on the bench and Utah went 6 for 17 the rest of the half.